bugmark/exchange/notes/andy_dev_notes.md

 - [ ] JJ Profile Pages
 - [ ] JJ Sparkline

+- [ ] FEEDBACK: add content for the sign-in pages
 - [ ] FEEDBACK: make a feature spec that follows the demo
 - [ ] FEEDBACK: make a new offer attempt to cross immediately
 - [ ] FEEDBACK: the offer amounts seem wrong